MileHacker Logo

 Language & Phrases

-English is the main language, often with a distinct Scottish accent and dialect.
+The main language spoken is english, typically with a distinct Scottish accent and dialect.
 English speakers will experience few language barriers.

 Useful Expressions

-• Translation apps: Google Translate or DeepL can be useful for specific local phrases or slang.
+• Translation apps: Google Translate or DeepL can be useful for particular local phrases or slang.
 Learning a few phrases with Rosetta Stone makes interactions smoother.

 • Accents: Local accents can be strong; a moment to adjust may be helpful.